 Since the policy change, many of these contracted employees have struggled to add on transportation costs with a paycheck between eight and fifteen dollars per hour before taxes.
 Some now must travel long distances on New Orleans public transit, which can be unreliable and at times unsafe.

 “I’ve spoken to a friend of mine, a Sodexo worker, who’s actually always working double shifts now because she has to save up to buy a car to be able to get to work,” said Abi Mbaye, a sophomore student activist for Students Organizing Against Racism (SOAR).
 “My purpose is to fight for these people, because they can’t really fight for themselves.”

-Sodexo, a multinational corporation which made around $17 billion last year alone, is unlikely to significantly raise salaries for wage workers any time soon.
-In 2009, Human Rights Watch released a report detailing Sodexo’s history of aggressively dismantling unions and disenfranchising their employees.
+Sodexo, a multinational corporation which made $17 billion last year alone, is unlikely to significantly raise salaries for wage workers any time soon.
+In 2009, Human Rights Watch released a report detailing Sodexo’s history of aggressively dismantling unions and disenfranchising employees.
 Sodexo stripped health care coverage from 10,000 seasonal workers nationwide in 2014 by classifying them as “part-time.”
-After a year of uproar from workers and students, Sodexo reversed the policy last January.
+After a year of uproar from workers and students, Sodexo reversed that policy last January.

-In a report by TransAfrica in 2010 Tulane was specifically mentioned as an egregious case of human rights violations from Sodexo, citing former employee Joyce Bradley, who worked at Bruff commons for 40 years without ever getting a promotion or a raise past $10 an hour.
+In a report by TransAfrica in 2010 Tulane was specifically mentioned as an egregious case of human rights violations from Sodexo, citing former employee Joyce Bradley, who worked at Bruff commons for forty years without ever getting a promotion or a raise past $10 an hour.
 Workers at Tulane went on strike in 2010 to demand better wages, to no avail.

 “If Sodexo and DTZ workers were getting paid the wages that they needed, it wouldn’t be such an issue that [Tulane] would take away shuttles and transportation,” said President of SOAR Mykia Kidd.
 “All of these things are interconnected.”